vpaez/Canvas-London/README.md

 There is a small bug with the wrong coordinates being set for the event location, as certain galleries are currently not being recognised by OpenCage API.

-Implement an option for when the user is creating a new event, to double check the position in the map, before setting the address for the event.
+When creating a new event, we would like to implement an option for the user to double check the position in the map, before setting the address for the event.

 ### Incorporating museums API